geeknoid/Undertaker/README.md

 * `--alive-by-test-symbols` lets you specify the path to the file where the report on symbols alive due to being used from test methods should be written.

-* `--public-symbols` lets you specify the path to the file where the report on needlessly public symbols should be written.
+* `--needlessly-public-symbols` lets you specify the path to the file where the report on needlessly public symbols should be written.
 This report contains a list of all the symbols that are defined as public but are never referenced by any other assembly and so could be made internal.